mandoosorio/adobe_analytics/analytics_dat_2.md

 - from emails, ads, promos, etc
 - purpose is to bring more traffic into webiste
 - campaigns will tell us how/best way

+### Internal vs External Campaigns
+Internal
+    - drive traffic to one part of your website from another part, or is a "call to action"
+    - should be tracked with a custome conversion variable
+    - data element for internal campaign will be of type query string parameter with value "intcmp" External
+    - drive traffic from another source completely outside of your website
+    - should be tracked with the campaign variable
+    - is a default variable that exists, go to rule and set the campaign to query parameter: cid